While store-bought mixes are quick and easy, this homemade taco seasoning mix recipe tastes so much better!

 I use about 3 tablespoons of the mix per pound of beef, chicken or turkey and then put the rest in an air-tight container to use over the next few months.

-Then to make the taco filling I add about 1/2 cup of water per pound of meat once it has mostly cooked through, along with the seasoning, and let it simmer for about 10 minutes while I get all the toppings together.
+Then to make the taco filling I add about ½ cup of water to the meat once it has mostly cooked through, along with the seasoning, and let it simmer for about 10 minutes while I get all the toppings together.

 - 4 Tablespoons chili powder